-Policy HPB1 Development Boundaries for Hatfield Peverel and Nounsley
+Development Boundaries for Hatfield Peverel and Nounsley

-- A. Development proposals within the new development boundaries identified in Map 11.1 will be supported where they meet the aims of sustainable development and the requirements set out in other policies of the NDP. - B. Outside the development boundaries, proposals for rural exception sites will be supported in sustainable locations adjacent to development boundaries.
-All other types of development outside the development boundaries which adversely impact the character of the countryside will not be supported.
+- A. Development proposals within the development boundaries identified in Map 11.1 will be supported where they meet the aims of sustainable development and the requirements set out in other policies of the NDP. - B. Outside the development boundaries, proposals for rural exception sites will be supported in sustainable locations adjacent to development boundaries.
+All other types of development outside the development boundaries will not be supported.

-11.2.1 A Development Boundary Review was produced in November 202112 to support the update to the Hatfield Peverel Neighbourhood Plan.
+- 11.1.1 A Development Boundary Review was produced in November 2021(12) to support the update to the Hatfield Peverel Neighbourhood Plan.
 The Review assessed the existing development boundaries and the built form of Hatfield Peverel and Nounsley.
 It recommends amendments where necessary by identifying inconsistencies in the boundaries, reviewing recent development in and around the boundaries and the surrounding natural landscape features and presents improvements to provide clarity for decision making.
 The desktop exercise included an assessment of site allocations in the Braintree District Council Local Plan and planning permissions of 5 dwellings or more since the previous boundary review in 2015 to identify their impact on the boundaries.
 The Review sets out a series of minor amendments to the boundaries, ensuring they follow the settlement pattern of Hatfield Peverel and Nounsley, and reflect the most recent development affecting the boundaries (refer to Table 4 for Hatfield Peverel and Table 5 for Nounsley).
-The new development boundaries follow identifiable and defensible boundaries, including roads, the Great Eastern Main Line, property boundaries and natural features, such as hedgerows.
+The new development boundaries follow identifiable and defensible boundaries, including roads, the Great Eastern Main Line, property boundaries and natural features, such as hedgerows. - 11.1.2 The boundary recommendations were produced in accordance with Braintree District Council's criteria for defining development boundaries(13).
+The following criteria from part 3 of BDC's Development Boundary Review were taken into consideration when producing the Assessment: - follow clearly defined physical features; - follow built development where there are large gardens; - exclude isolated buildings in open landscapes; and - include proposed LP allocations and community facilities. - 11.1.3 The identified development boundaries include development proposals since 2015 and site allocations in the Braintree District Council Local Plan 2033, thereby supporting the provision of housing requirements in the area. - 11.1.4 Rural exception sites provide affordable housing in rural areas to meet identified local needs.
+They are therefore supported in principle as an appropriate type of development outside of development boundaries.
+These sites can deliver any form of affordable housing, supported by evidence of local needs.
+A small proportion of market housing can be delivered on rural exception sites where necessary to improve the overall viability of the site.